 3D scanning enters product design workflows in several ways.
 It’s used to capture existing objects that need to be replicated or modified — a legacy part, a competitor’s product, a hand-sculpted concept model.
 It’s used to verify that manufactured prototypes match the design intent.
 And it’s used to capture real-world geometry — an interior space, a human hand, an existing assembly — that new parts need to fit within.

 For designers working on products that interface with existing physical objects, 3D scanning provides accurate reference geometry that’s far more reliable than manual measurement or generic CAD library parts.
-It’s especially valuable in reverse engineering scenarios where no original CAD exists.
+It’s especially valuable in reverse engineering scenarios where no original CAD exists — a hand-sculpted clay model, a competitor’s part with no available drawings, or a legacy component that predates digital design entirely.

 What Makes a Product Design “Good”?